min2ha/ukwa-site/content/target/53410/index.en.md

   "subject": "UK General Election 2017"
 }

-# Joint Public Issues Team: Faith in Politics: the 2017 General Election

 This issues briefing lays out the facts for four of the key issues around the general election and offers the opportunity to explore them in detail.